explaingit

 USE CASE 4

-Copy files between different cloud storage providers without downloading them to your machine first.
+Copy files between two different cloud providers directly on the server without downloading them to your machine.

 GoGinSolidJSDockerWebDAV